neandermenezes/neandermenezes/README.md

 ### Hi there, I'm NeanderMenezes 👋

-I'm a passionate problem solver, and lover of technoplogy.
+I'm a passionate problem solver, and lover of technology.
 I'm currently studying web development at Trybe, university graduation is currently on hold (9th semester of computer engineering) so I can focus entirely on programming and my career.

+Some of my hobbies:
+- Reading
+- Exercising (Gym and Pilates)
+- Playing guitar and singing

 - 🔭 Computer Engineering student - UNINTER
 - 🌱 Trybe web development student